blancaag/ss_image_class/README.md

 ## Getting Started

 The following instructions show how to evaluate the list of trained models over a set of test data on a local machine.
-As the training process of the models has been performed in AWS GPU instances, it has been documented through IPython Notebooks located in the 'nbs' folder.
+As the training process of the models has been performed in AWS GPU instances, it has been documented through IPython Notebooks located in the 'src/nbs' directory.

+Please, go to https://github.com/blancaag/ss_image_class/blob/building_blocks/src/nbs/README.md (src/nbs) for further comments about training the networks.

-The evaluation will be performed over the set of data contained under the folder 'test_data'.
+The evaluation of the models will be performed over the set of data contained under the 'src/source/test_data' directory.
 By default, it includes the validation set used in the trainning process.
-For use over a new set of test data, please see 'Running the tests'.
+For use over a new set of test data, please see 'Running the test over a new set of data'.

-See deployment for notes on how to deploy the project on a live system.
+See 'Deployment' for notes on how to deploy the project on a production level.

 ### Prerequisites